jsmolka/egg-player/readme.md

   - disable auto looping the current stream
   - try to reinitiate bass after the audio device changed
   - consider using a bass plugin for tag loading instead of taglib
-- play around with VA list for logger, just use log as a function, move other function into private namespace
-- move font loading into util
 - reformat code properly
 - connect app about to quit to pausing bass
 - consider renaming globals to common
-- prevent negative intervals in timer

 ### Cosmetic
 - do not show certain info at low size